Decorative dots

 Have you heard of Early Permanence?

-Early Permanence places a child with foster carers who are also approved as adopters, sometimes even straight after it has been born.
+We know from research and experience that it is beneficial to minimise the amount of moves a child makes around the care system.
+Early Permanence places a child with foster carers who are also approved as adopters, sometimes even straight after they has been born.
 If the court agrees that the child should be adopted then they will make a legal order which is called a Placement Order.
-The adoption agency then approves the ‘match’ between the adopters and the child.
-The placement then becomes an adoptive placement.
+The adoption agency then approves the ‘match’ between the adopters and the child and then child remains in the same home.

-What are the benefits of Foster to Adopt?
+What are the benefits of Early Permanence?

-Foster to Adopt is a highly child-centred approach.
-It provides children with good quality, uninterrupted and consistent care whilst the court decides on the plan for the child.
+Early Permanence provides children with good quality, uninterrupted and consistent care whilst the court decides on the plan for the child.
 Consistent care for the child reduces possible future harm and supports the child in developing healthy attachments.

-Foster to Adopt carers have the immense satisfaction of providing stability and security for the child at their early stage of development, with the possibility that they may become their legally adopted child, if agreed by the court.
+Early Permanence carers have the immense satisfaction of providing stability and security for the child at their early stage of development, with the possibility that they may become their legally adopted child, if agreed by the court.

-Foster to Adopt carers to get to know the child’s birth family through caring for the child whilst the parents are still involved and possibly through regular contact sessions.
+EP carers to get to know the child’s birth family through caring for the child whilst the parents are still involved and possibly through regular contact sessions.
 This can then form the basis for meaningful contact in the future if all parties agree.
 Getting to know the birth family can be very important for the child in later life offering them real insight into their early life.
 Carers will also develop a better understanding of the difficulties that the parents have faced which will be immensely valuable when sharing information with their child as they get older.

 If a child does return home to live with birth family, carers will have the satisfaction of knowing that they have given the child the best possible start in life by providing care, love and stability from the earliest stages and will play a part in helping them settle back into their family.
 Likewise, if the carers go on to adopt the child, the birth family will take comfort that they have met the family who is going to care for their child and they will know they are safe, loved and well cared for.